GokhanKASAPOGLU/DiscordSongBot/README.md

   Copy link and paste your browser

-# Secondly: Necessary for the bot to run
+# Necessary for the bot to run
 1 Downland this
 https://ffmpeg.org/download.html#releases